 - Oklahoma divides state money between a number of funds.
-There are 14 separate funds in the annual state budget; these funds restrict and track how specific money is received and spent.
+There are 16 separate funds in the annual state appropriated budget; these funds restrict and track how specific money is received and spent.

-- Oklahoma’s revenue certification process minimizes the likelihood that the state will spend more than it collects and seeks to set aside funding to meet emergency needs and help maintain services during economic downturns.
+- Oklahoma’s revenue certification process attempts to minimize the likelihood that the state will face a shortfall in available revenue and seeks to set aside funding to meet emergency needs and help maintain services during economic downturns.

-- The Constitutional Reserve Fund (or Rainy Day Fund) may be used to make up for shortfalls in the current budget, used in the budget for the coming year if revenues are forecast fo fall, or spent for an emergency.
+- The Constitutional Reserve Fund (or Rainy Day Fund) and other savings funds may be used primarily to make up for shortfalls in the current budget, to limit shortfalls in the coming year, or to meet an emergency need.

-- The budget is developed through an annual process in which the Governor proposes the executive budget; the Legislature develops its own budget plan considering the input of the Governor, state agencies, and the public; and the Legislature and Governor agree on appropriation bills that allocate all available money across the government.
+- The budget is developed through an annual process in which agencies make their needs known, the Governor proposes the executive budget; the Legislature develops its own budget plan considering the input of the Governor, state agencies, and the public; and the Legislature and Governor agree on appropriation bills that allocate available money across the government.